Tanainan/Covid-19Thailand/README.md

 # Covid-19Thailand

-I trained models trying to predict future Covid-19 cases in Thailand, using machine learning and deep neural networks -- both univariate and multivariate.
+I trained models to predict future Covid-19 cases in Thailand, using machine learning and deep neural networks -- both univariate and multivariate.
 For the univariate, the predictor was either confirmed cases or confirmed deaths.
 I set inputs to be the previous 14-days data.
 For the multivariate, besides the Covid-19 cases, I used Google and Apple mobilities.

 The main files of the predictions are ML_univariate_cases_+_deaths, ML_multivariate_cases_+_deaths, DNN_univariate_cases_+_deaths, DNN_multivariate_cases, DNN_multivariate_deaths